University of Bedfordshire

 After completing training, I began leading PAL sessions each week to offer academic support and advice, with a fellow PAL leader, for the first year Early Years Education students.
 The part I enjoyed most was reassuring the students from my own perspective of a student as I went through the same experiences as them.

 As a graduate PGCE student now going into employment as a reception teacher, I feel that becoming a PAL leader has enhanced my future career in teaching.
-Being able to stand up in front of a large group of adults has made it a lot easier for me to stand up and teach a large group children.
-I used to have difficulty talking in front of a large number of people, but now I feel I have grown in confidence and I am more willing to speak in front of a large group of people.
+Being able to stand up in front of a large group of adults has made it a lot easier for me to stand up and teach a large group of children.

 I feel that being a PAL leader is also supporting my current teacher training as I have the previous experience of planning sessions, which is similar to the lesson plans I now have to carry out as a trainee.